PROFILE

 most neighboring countries.
 Infrastructure

-remains inadequate.
+improving rapidly.
 Most rural households depend

 on agriculture and its related subsectors.